mohnikbakht/deeplearningexpress.github.io/index.md

 <hr>

 <p><b>Notebook 1 (Key Concepts):</b> In this notebook you will learn the required deep learning (and ML) concepts before diving into the model architectures.</p>
+<p style="color:blue;"> If you want to do data visualization, data compression, encryption, or simple classification, MLP might be a good choice! </p>

   <p><em> &emsp; &emsp; To access the notebook in Google Colab <span>&#8594;</span>
     <a href="https://colab.research.google.com/drive/1n0r1hAhpwdl8y68NunA2fxIRDyjBQJTF?usp=sharing">